 Get To Chengdu

-Chengdu is a city in the mid-western part of this country and is also a favorite spot for ILP vacations (volunteers get every weekend off and vacation time in their vacation to site-see.
+Chengdu is a massive city in the mid-western part of this country and is also a favorite spot for ILP vacations (volunteers get every weekend off and vacation time in their vacation to site-see.
 Pretty great, yeah)?
 From Chengdu, you can easily visit Leshan; it's better connected by trains and planes, so it makes sense to visit Chengdu first.

 Take A Bullet Train

 After you hang out in Chengdu for a bit (we highly recommend it), take a bullet train over to Leshan.
-All of the train stations in Chengdu are at metro stops so they are really easy to find and to get to.
+All of the train stations in Chengdu are at metro stops so they are really easy to get to.
 If you take the bullet train, it’s only about an hour train ride (or less).
 Download the app Metro Man to help you navigate the city of Chengdu and find your train station.

 Bonus tip: make sure you double check which train station you're leaving from when you book your ticket.
 If you search trains from Chengdu South to Leshan, they'll still have trains from Chengdu East pop up because they also go to Leshan and they just want you to see all your options.

 Taxi To The Buddha

 Once your train arrives at the Leshan station, it’s just a short taxi ride to where the Leshan Buddha Park is.
-You can also take a city bus (bus #3), but it’s so close, that a taxi is going to be faster (more convenient) and won’t cost that much extra, especially if you split the fare with your ILP group.
+You can also take a city bus (bus #3), but it’s so close, that a taxi is going to be faster (and more convenient) but won’t cost that much extra, especially if you split the fare with your ILP group.